 We wore white uniforms for our physio placements, and fetching green ones for OT, with white caps – like nurses.
 Both required stockings, white for PT, beige for OT; both needed garter belts to hold them up and we wore white shoes for PT, brown ones for OT.
 After graduating, the OT uniform included a brown leather belt with a swell, sort of military looking buckle and green velvet bands were added to the caps.
 Placements included a bone shaking ride on an old bus to the Workmen’s Compensation Board clinic in Malton, wolfing our sandwiches on the way.

 Despite the initial preference for physio (I think for me, it was an inclination to be a Bossypants) a number of us went on have prominent positions in occupational therapy…two founding heads of university programs in OT– one on each side of the country, two executive directors of the Canadian Association of Occupational Therapists and one partner in a homecare program called Community Occupational Therapy Associates.
-Out of 22 recipients of the alumnae achievement award, two have been from the class of /58.
+The first president of the Alumni Association was from the class of /58, and two out of 22 recipients of the alumnae achievement award have been as well.

 Wedding bells were frequently heard in the summer after graduation and the few years following because in our day, many young women married in their early twenties.
 Day care didn’t exist so it wasn’t so common for women to work until their children were in school.
 For people not wanting to work in their profession, there were a number of interesting community involvements available, providing valuable support to individuals and organizations.
 Many of us pursued skills that have become honed into substantial talents – one of our classmates couldn’t attend the lunch because her choir was performing at Carnegie Hall.
 A few took off in directions like social work, real estate and film making.
 Skills were explored in painting, quilting, weaving and a range of other things that are much more fun and creative than they were as OT assignments.
 Many rounds of golf and tennis were played, aqua fit and tai chi enjoyed…and of course children, grandchildren and some great grandchildren produced and loved.